by Tassanawan Malai |

 Highlights:

-- Learning how to give commands and ride elephants through the jungle
+• Learning how to give them commands and ride them through the jungle.

-- Swimming with elephants in a local river
+• Swimming with them in a local river.

-The half-day bareback elephant riding tour is the ideal choice if you aren’t available for a full day trip or prefer a short but memorable experience with elephants while you’re visiting Thailand.
-This tour is available either in the morning (6:30 am hotel pickup) or in the afternoon (1:30 pm hotel pickup) and is roughly five hours long.
-Keep in mind that these pickup times are approximate and depend on the number of people who require pickup services in your tour group.
+The half-day ride is the ideal choice if you don’t have time for a full-day trip or prefer a short but memorable experience with these majestic creatures during your visit to Thailand.
+This tour is offered either in the morning (hotel pickup at 6:30am) or afternoon (hotel pickup at 1:30pm) and lasts approximately five hours.
+Please note that these pick-up times are approximate and will depend on the number of people in your tour group who require a pick-up service.

-A typical half-day tour begins with a scenic drive into the mountains directly north of Chiang Mai City.
-Along the way, your group will stop at a local market to grab snacks for the elephants and then you will receive a light Thai breakfast upon arriving at the Thai Elephant Home.
+A typical half-day tour begins with a scenic drive into the mountains just north of Chiang Mai City.
+Along the way, your group will stop at a local market to buy snacks for the elephants, and upon arrival at Thai Elephant Home, you will be served a light Thai breakfast.

-To prepare for your ride, first, you’ll be provided with a traditional elephant trainer (mahout) uniform to wear over your clothing and then you will be given a brief but informative talk about the history of Asian elephants.
-A local English-speaking mahout will teach you the proper way to safely approach an elephant, give you the commands that will be used during the ride, and show you the proper way to sit on an elephant so that you and the elephant are both comfortable.
+To prepare for your ride, you will first receive a traditional trainer’s uniform (mahout) to wear over your clothes, followed by a brief but informative lecture on the history of these majestic creatures from Asia.
+A local English-speaking mahout will show you how to safely approach such an animal, give you the commands that will be used during the ride, and demonstrate the proper sitting position to make you and your companion comfortable.

-Next comes the most exciting part!
-You’ll be given fresh fruit to feed the elephants and win them over before taking them for a ride through several scenic fields.
-Take a break from riding and allow the elephants to refuel on bamboo and grass (they eat A LOT) before continuing to the river to give them a bath.
+Then comes the most exciting part!
+You will be given fresh fruit to feed them and win their trust before riding through various scenic fields.
+Take a break from riding and give them a chance to eat bamboo and grass (they eat A LOT) before heading to the river to bathe them.
 Don’t forget to bring a waterproof camera!

-So which half-day tour best suits your travel plans – the early morning half-day elephant ride or the let-me-sleep-in afternoon half-day elephant ride?
+So which half-day tour fits your travel plans best – the early morning half-day ride or the afternoon half-day elephant ride where you can sleep in?

 -> Full Day at Thai Elephant Home: 4900 Baht per person